Image biomarker standardisation initiative: Intensity histogram features ZVCW

 \subsection{Maximum histogram gradient\id{12CE}}

 The histogram gradient $\mathbf{H}'$ of intensity histogram $\mathbf{H}$ can be calculated as:

 Histogram $\mathbf{H}$ should be non-sparse, i.e. bins where $n_i=0$ should not be omitted.
 Ostensibly, the histogram gradient can be calculated in different ways.
 The method above has the advantages of being easy to implement and leading to a gradient $\mathbf{H}'$ with same size as $\mathbf{H}$.
-This helps avoid ambiguity concerning correspondence between the discretised grey level and the bin.
+This helps maintain a direct correspondence between the discretised intensities in $\mathbf{H}$ and the bins of $\mathbf{H}'$.
 The \textit{maximum histogram gradient} \citep{VanDijk2016} is: